 In a poly-chained system, the sequencer functions nearly the same as it does in a non-poly-chained system.
-You can create a single sequence of up to 64 steps with a maximum of 6 notes (6-note chords) per step.
+In other words, you can create a single sequence of up to 64 steps with a maximum of six notes (6-note chords) per step.